She-Hulk (Lyra)

-She-Hulk (Lyra) is an antihero appearing in American comic books published by Marvel Comics.
+She-Hulk (Lyra) is a character appearing in American comic books published by Marvel Comics.
 Created by Jeff Parker and Mitch Breitweiser, the character first appeared in Hulk: Raging Thunder #1(August 2008).
-Lyra is from an alternate future of Marvel's main timeline, and is the daughter of that reality's Thundra and the Marvel Universe's Hulk.
+Lyra is an antihero who is known under the codename of She-Hulk.
+She is from an alternate future of the Marvel Universe's main timeline.
+She is the daughter of that reality's Thundra and the Marvel Universe's Hulk.
+The character was also a member of the Defenders and the Avengers Academy at various points during her history.

 Publication history

+2000s

-Created by writer Jeff Parker and artist Mitch Breitweiser, Lyra first appeared in a one-shot story entitled Hulk: Raging Thunder #1 (August 2008).
-She later appeared in Hulk Family: Green Genes #1 (February 2009).
-The character "received enough of a positive fan response to earn her a try-out in a brand-new mini-series."
-So in 2009 All New Savage She-Hulk, a four-issue limited series, began, written by Fred Van Lente with pencils by Robert Q. Atkins and Peter Vale.
+Lyra debuted in the one-shot Hulk: Raging Thunder #1 (August 2008), created by writer Jeff Parker and artist Mitch Breitweiser.
+She later appeared in the 2009 Hulk Family: Green Genes #1 one-shot.
+She appeared in the 2009 All New Savage She-Hulk series, her first solo four-issue limited series, by Fred Van Lente, Robert Q. Atkins, and Peter Vale.

-She-Hulk appeared as a supporting character in Avengers Academy beginning with issue #20 (Dec 2011), making several appearances throughout the series.
+2010s

+Lyra appeared in the 2010 Avengers Academy series.
+She later appeared in the 2010 Fall of the Hulks: The Savage She-Hulks series, her second solo comic book series.
+She appeared the 2010 She-Hulks: Hunt for the Intelligencia series.